Aledmys Díaz: 2022

 Díaz avoided arbitration with the Astros on March 22, 2022, agreeing to a $4.45 million contract for the season.
 On May 8, 2022, Díaz hit a grand slam versus the Detroit Tigers to lead a 5–0 Astros win.
 He started at third base and homered on June 4 to help lead a 10–3 win over the Kansas City Royals, and added two singles for his first three-hit game of the season.
 Díaz singled and scored in the ninth on July 12 versus the Los Angeles Angels to catalyze a four run comeback after hitting an early two-run home run and walking twice.
 He homered twice on July 29 versus the Seattle Mariners to help fuel an 11–1 rout.
 On August 6, Díaz started at shortstop versus Cleveland, doubling twice and driving in one run.
 Díaz hit his second grand slam of the season versus Martín Pérez of the Texas Rangers on August 9, bringing the Astros back from a 4–0 deficit to result in a 7–5 win.

 On August 16, Díaz exited a game versus the Chicago White Sox due to a groin injury, and was placed on the 10-day injured list the following day.
 He was activated on September 13.

-In 2022 he batted .243/.287/.403 in 305 at bats with 12 home runs and 38 RBIs.
+In 2022 he batted .243/.287/.403 in 305 at bats with 12 home runs and 38 RBIs in 305 at bats.
 He played 28 games in left field, 22 at second base, 18 at shortstop, 10 at third base, 7 at DH, 6 at first base, and one in right field.
 The Astros advanced to the World Series and defeated the Philadelphia Phillies in six games to give Díaz his first career World Series title.

 Following the World Series, Díaz became a free agent.

 Oakland Athletics

 On December 13, 2022, Díaz signed a two-year contract with the Oakland Athletics.
+In 2023, he appeared in 109 games, including 40 at both third base and shortstop.
+It was the highest number of games played for Díaz since 2018.
+He hit .229 with 4 home runs and 24 RBI.
+He had career lows in batting average, on-base plus slugging (OPS), and slugging percentage.
+He was the highest paid position player on the team with an annual salary of $6.5 million.

+During spring training prior to the 2024 season, Díaz suffered a groin strain.
+While rehabbing, he suffered a calf strain.
+The injuries kept him off the field for most of the Athletics spring training, and he was placed on the 60–day injured list to begin the season.
+On May 27, 2024, Díaz was activated off of the injured list.
+In 12 games for the Athletics, he went 3–for–29 (.103) with no home runs and one RBI.
+On July 2, Díaz was designated for assignment by Oakland.
+He was released by the organization on July 5.